Buct0r/JSrandom/README.md

 The last two parameters are used for including numbers and symbols in your password.

 ## Conclusion
-For now the website will be hosted with Github Pages, but I'm already planning to buy a domain for the future.
+At the moment the website will be hosted with Github Pages, but I'm already planning to buy a domain for the future.
 You can find it [here](https://buct0r.github.io/JSrandom/)